Female student online

 On Campus & Online

 This program is offered mostly online.
-You'll be required to attend two on campus residencies at our Calgary or Edmonton campus depending on the specialization and topic you choose.
+You'll be required to attend two mandatory on campus residencies at our Calgary or Edmonton campus depending on the specialization and topic you choose.

 Online courses consist of a mix of real time classes at set times and learning that can be done on your own schedule.